Skip to content

 Summary

 In this verification part, we did two things.
-On the testing side, we designed 11 Catch2 test cases around six invariants (basic invocation, move semantics, single invocation, argument binding, cancellation mechanism, and chained composition), covering all core behaviors of OnceCallback.
-On the performance side, we compared the differences with Chromium's OnceCallback in terms of object size, allocation behavior, and invocation overhead—our implementation traded compactness for simplicity, and for the vast majority of scenarios, this trade-off is worthwhile.
+Regarding testing, we designed 12 Catch2 test cases around six invariants (basic invocation, move semantics, single invocation, argument binding, cancellation mechanism, and chaining), covering all core behaviors of once_callback.
+Regarding performance, we compared the differences with Chromium's OnceCallback in object size, allocation behavior, and call overhead—our implementation traded compactness for simplicity, which is worth it for the vast majority of scenarios.

-Possible directions for next steps: implement RepeatingCallback (a copyable, repeatedly invocable version), add lifecycle helper functions like Unretained / Owned / WeakPtr to bind_once, or use Google Benchmark for precise performance measurements.
+Next steps to try: implement shared_callback (a copyable, repeatable version), add weak_from_this / shared_from_this / observe() lifetime helpers to once_callback, or use Google Benchmark for precise performance measurement.